epw/consensus/consensus.md

 The Inspired gets the **Source** move, and 2 other moves of your choice.

 **Source:** (You have this move by default) You've identified the source of your inspiration.
-When **your Source first becomes present in a scene**, hold 3 and gain it as an Inspiration.
+When **your Source first becomes present in a scene**, hold 3.
 At any time that your source is present for the rest of the scene, spend your Hold 1-for-1 to:

 - Draw attention to your Source
 - Give someone (including yourself) +1 to a roll they just made if it would change the result, describing how your Source helps them do it
 - Bring your positive tag into play, narrating what it means for the moment

-Whether it is present in a scene or not, your Source always counts as an active Inspiration for you.

 **Just When I Think You're Gone:** When you **pass up an opportunity to interact with your Source**, or remove it from a scene, roll +Within.
 On a hit, hold 1.
 On a 10+ you may spend your hold 1-for-1 to have your source appear in the scene with no explanation needed.
 On a 7-9 you may spend your hold for the same, but your Source is threatened, captured, or in peril.